 Aim to eat 5-6 times a day throughout your pregnancy.
 If you are not used to eating breakfast, now is the ideal time to start.
 People who don’t kick start their day with a healthy meal tend to weigh more and don’t work to their optimum capacity throughout the day.
 Their retentive memory, recall, concentration and focus all suffer because there isn’t sufficient fuel in their body to feed their brain.

 If you are watching your kilojoule intake, avoid thinking that missing breakfast will help you to maintain or even to lose weight.
-If you do, your body will think you are living in a famine where there is insufficient food available and it will go into starvation mode.
 Instead of your body using up its fat stores, it will retain them.
-So give your metabolism a shove and eat something nutritious when you get up.
-Your baby needs it as much as you do.
+So give your metabolism a boost and eat something nutritious when you get up.
+Your baby needs the nutritional wake up as much as you do.